 CDC’s official web page on Swine Flu (H1N1 virus) is now archived for historical value.
 Recommendations, their investigation reports, status in US, Mexico and other countries, and travel recommendations

 The Joint Commission 100-page monograph outlines rationale and strategies for immunizing health care personnel (HCPs) against influenza – both seasonal flu and pandemic flu.
 Strategies from research and best practices from others are shared in order to improve vaccination rates (currently estimated around 42% nationally), thereby protecting both patients and staff, and reducing the spread of influenza.
 Pub 2009

 The Minnesota Pandemic Ethics Project (through Univ. of MN) developed recommendations regarding priorities and distribution of scarce resources in the event of a severe pandemic.
 Pub.
 2010

-This Build A Kit from ready.gov provides a list of supplies and materials to assemble NOW as an emergency supply kit.
+This Build A Kit from ready.gov provides a list of recommended supplies and materials to assemble NOW as an emergency supply kit.
 Water, food, bedding, prescriptions, can opener, first-aid kit, dust mask, flashlight, batteries, radio, whistle to signal help, and more.
-Minimum plan: 3 days
+Minimum plan: 3 days (72 hours)

 OSHA’s guide to help hospitals and employees get ready and respond to an influenza pandemic addresses clinical information about influenza, infection control and hand hygiene, employee vaccination, protective equipment, self-triage guidelines if you have flu symptoms, and more.
 Practical and well-referenced; 103 pages; updated for 2009.
 Other pandemic publications also at this site.